Athena SWAN in IHW

 "I started working at MRC/CSO Social and Public Health Sciences (SPHSU) as an Investigator Scientist in 2003.
 During my time, I have benefited from maternity leave and flexible working policies.
 Flexible working arrangements allowed me to care for my young children and progress my career in research.
 SPHSU have supported me in my training and development and while working 60% FTE, I was promoted to Senior Investigator Scientist.
 I have subsequently returned to full-time working."

-Professor Laurence Moore, Director of SPHSU said “It is imperative talented female staff are able to progress in academia.
-I am pleased we have been able to support Ruth through her periods of flexible working.”
+Professor Laurence Moore, Director of SPHSU said "It is imperative talented female staff are able to progress in academia.
+I am pleased we have been able to support Ruth through her periods of flexible working".

-"I joined Glasgow as a Reader in 2007, and was given lots of help to gain my professorial promotion in 2009.
+"I joined Glasgow as a reader in 2007, and was given lots of help to gain my professorial promotion in 2009.
 Our first child also arrived in 2009 and I was supported by my department to take four weeks leave at the time.
 When our second child arrived in 2012, I wanted more time at home to be hands-on with him so I formally reduced my hours of work to 80% FTE and agreed flexible working practices.
 These arrangements enable me to have good work/life balance, do school and nursery pickups and generally stay sane.
-My line manager was strongly supportive of the move to 80% FTE, and both she and my wider institute colleagues have been fantastic at enabling it to work in practice."
+My line manager was strongly supportive of the move to 80% FTE, and both she and other colleagues have been fantastic at enabling it to work in practice."

 Jo Ferrie is a Lecturer in Social Research Methods in the School of Social and Political Science.
 Jo joined the University in 2001 as a Research Assistant, completed her PhD in Disability Studies and Sociology in 2008 and became a Lecturer in 2012.
 Jo is currently Director of Glasgow Q-Step, a quantitative literacy programme for social scientists funded by Nuffield, ESRC and HEFCE; has been the interim Director of Graduate Training for the College of Social Sciences; is Associate Director for the Scottish Graduate School of Social Sciences and is the first social scientists to be appointed as PI to the Euan MacDonald Centre, one of the largest and most influential hub of scientists working in the field of neurological conditions.